gchang12/Learn-Vim/ch07_the_dot_command.md

 Just like its name, you can use the dot command by pressing the dot key (`.`).

-For example, if you want to replace all "let" with "const" in the following expressions:
+For example, if you want to replace all instances of "let" with "const" in the following expressions:

 ```
 let one = "1";